rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 -   **Billing:observer** - The Billing Observer role has permissions to read billing and payment resources for the designated product.
 This role is read-only.

+**Account Permissions for Cloud Users**
-To give a user account permissions without product permissions, use the following steps:
+To give a user account permissions without product permissions, use the following steps for cloud users:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com) as shown in below image.
 <image width="533" alt="rbac1" src="/support/how-to/overview-role-based-access-control-rbac/rbac1.png">